cw118/git-practice/README.md

   - *To undo, you can remove the hidden `.git` folder (verify its presence with the `ls -la` command in your terminal) using `rm -rf .git`.*
 - `git clone`: clone a repository
 - `git status`: show changes, as well as tracked and untracked files, in a directory
-- `git add`: tell Git to track certain or all files/changes in order to include them in a commit (using `git add .` will stage all files/changes with Git, or in other words, cause all files to be tracked). **Saves pending changes, or the current project state, into commit history and prepares for a proper commit.** Typically used before the `commit` command (see below).
+- `git add`: tell Git to track certain or all files/changes in order to include them in a commit (using `git add .` will stage all files/changes with Git, or in other words, cause all files to be tracked). **Saves pending changes, or the current project state, into commit history and prepares (stages) for a proper commit.** Typically used before the `commit` command (see below).
   - Argument `<filename>`: add/save changes for the file specified (replace `<filename>` with the actual name of the file to be tracked)
   - Argument `.`: add/save changes for all files in the directory
 - `git commit`: commit (save) changes.
 See arguments below.